JayMc/Middle-bid/README.md

 Middle-bid
 ==========
-Finds a price point overlapping between a min and max from both parties (buyer and seller).
+Finds a price point overlapping halfway between a min and max from both parties (buyer and seller).

 Example
 =======